byuflowlab/OptimizationParameters.jl/docs/src/example.md

 For convenience we provide the functions [`named_tuple_to_dict`](@ref) and [`dict_to_named_tuple`](@ref) to convert to and from dictionaries and named tuples.

-Perhaps the easiest way to construct a dictionary or named tuple of objects of type OptimizationParameter is to use a CSV input file that has the following format:
+Perhaps the easiest way to construct a dictionary or named tuple of objects of type OptimizationParameter is to use a CSV input file.
+The input file for this example has the following structure:

 |Parameter          |Initial Value(s)|Lower Bound(s)|Upper Bound(s)|Scaling      |Design Variable(s)?       |Description                                                                  |
 |-------------------|----------------|--------------|--------------|-------------|--------------------------|-----------------------------------------------------------------------------|